OfficeDev/office-js-docs-pr/docs/reference/manifest/action.md

 ## TaskpaneId

-Optional element when  **xsi:type** is "ShowTaskpane".
+Optional element when  **xsi:type** is `ShowTaskpane`.
 Specifies the ID of the task pane container.
-When you have multiple "ShowTaskpane" actions, use a different **TaskpaneId** if you want an independent pane for each.
+When you have multiple `ShowTaskpane` actions, use a different **TaskpaneId** if you want an independent pane for each.
 Use the same **TaskpaneId** for  different actions that share the same pane.
-When users choose commands that share the same **TaskpaneId**, the pane container will remain open but the contents of the pane will be replaced with the corresponding Action "SourceLocation".
+When users choose commands that share the same **TaskpaneId**, the pane container will remain open but the contents of the pane will be replaced with the corresponding Action `SourceLocation`.

 **Add-in type:** Task pane